Six Critical Steps To Plan Your Landscape Photography Trip In Iceland

-I recently led a landscape photography workshop in Iceland.
-As mentioned in my trip description, I have shared my 3P Creation Process with my workshop participants.
+I recently led a landscape photography workshop in Iceland, and shared my 3P Creation Process with my workshop participants.
 (See definition of my 3P Creation Process)

 My 1st and 3rd P were easily addressed indoors, and the 2nd P was addressed in the field.
 In order to better help everyone to digest the 1st P - Planning and Logistics, the most important factor that sets apart a great photographer from the rest, I documented the following six critical steps.